 Name: Address:

 Daytime telephone number:

 Evening telephone number:

 Email: Postcode:

 What is your complaint concerning, and what action would you like the headteacher to take?

-When did you discuss your

-concern/complaint with the appropriate

-member of staff?
+When did you discuss your concern/complaint with the appropriate member of staff?

-What was the result of the discussion?

-Signed: Date:
+Date:

 Example Letter to Complainant for a Stage Three Complaint